nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## variables.tf

-was used to add as the clinet secret, 'clinet_id' and 'client_secret'
+This configuration file is just to add as the clinet secret, 'clinet_id' and 'client_secret':

 ```bash
    # variables.tf